eclipse-archived/unide/website/blog/Template-for-PPMP-transformation.md

 * `lib`
 Contains all java dependencies and their dependencies as individual jar files
 * `log`
-After the first start, you'll find an additional directory that contains the logs of every execution, as defined in the `conf/log4j.properties` file.
+After the first start, you will find an additional directory that contains the logs of every execution, as defined in the `conf/log4j.properties` file.

 So this `camel-integrator-*-assembly.zip` is all you need, ready to being shipped and installed in your target system.